-Q5 Laser Scanner for 2D and 3D Measurement
+Q5 laser scanner for 2D and 3D measurements

 The optimum method for automatic non-contacting measurement of: